molgenis/molgenis-ui-form/README.md

 ## API Specifications

 ### Form API
-When using the molgenis-form component, the following options are available to you
+When using the molgenis-vue-forms component, the following options are available to you

 | parameter | description | required | default |
 |-----------|-------------|----------|---------|